rohitbakoliya/rohitbakoliya.github.io/content/major-projects/NoQue-X.md

 > **TLDR** :
 >
 > -   Allow teachers to broadcast questions to the students during the online lecture meeting in real- time through
->     chrome extension. <br>
+>     chrome extension and capture student’s responses <br>
-> -   Inbuilt lecture analysis and proctoring tools
+> -   Built lecture analysis dashboard and proctoring tool which can track student's various browsing activities

 ### Techniqual Aspects